 Zines never disappeared, and are even available in abundance.

-Companies of all sizes are publishing at a greater volume than ever before.
-VersoView can provide a compliance audit trail of readership for any or all sets of stakeholders WHY THE INTERNET DIDN'T KILL THE ZINE Most definitions of zines include the fact that they are small-circulation, self-published, and often inexpensive, or free Today, zines are more diverse than ever.
+WHY THE INTERNET DIDN'T KILL THE ZINE Most definitions of zines include the fact that they are small-circulation, self-published, and often inexpensive, or free.
+Today, zines are more diverse than ever.